cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.1.2v0.1
 Google 2SV new user enrollment period SHALL be set to 1 week.

-- Rationale
-  - This allows enough time for new personnel to log into their account and configure MFA prior to getting locked out of their account.
-However, does not give an         excessive amount of time in order to limit security risks.
+- _Rationale:_ Enrollment must be enforced within a reasonable timeframe.
+1 week balances the need for allowing new personnel time to set up their authentication methods and minimizing the risks inherent to not enforcing MFA immediately.
-- Last Modified: August 17, 2023
+- _Last modified:_ August 17, 2023
-- Notes
-  - This setting and policy only applies when the means of Phishing-Resistant MFA in use relies on Google 2SV.
+- _Note:_ This setting and policy only applies when the means of Phishing-Resistant MFA in use relies on Google 2SV.

 - MITRE ATT&CK TTP Mapping